cncf/devstats.archive/USAGE.md

 Feed InfluxDB using:
 - `PG_PASS='psql_pwd' IDB_PASS='influxdb_pwd' ./db2influx sig_metions_data metrics/sig_mentions.sql '2017-08-14' '2017-08-21' d`
 - First parameter is used as exact series name when metrics query returns single row with single column value.
-- First parameter is used as function name when metrics query return mutiple rows, each with two columns.
-This function receives data row and period name and should return series name and value.
+- First parameter is used as function name when metrics query return mutiple rows, each with >= 2 columns.
+This function receives data row and period name and should return series name and value(s).
 - Second parameter is a metrics SQL file, it should contain time conditions defined as `'{{from}}'` and `'{{to}}'`.
 - Next two parameters are date ranges.
 - Last parameter can be h, d, w, m, q, y (hour, day, week, month, quarter, year).